 It has been in the same spot since 1806.
 This small shop is famous for its salami with fennel, using a recipe that has been passed down to generations.

 Most people visit Greve to enjoy a local-style lunch and sample some local wines.
-You can do this at Antica Macelleria Falorni or visit any of the restaurants in the square.
+You can do this at Antica Macelleria Falorni or visit any of the restaurants in the main square.

 They will all serve local dishes, and you can order a bottle of Chianti wine to accompany your lunch.
 You’ll see the symbol of the rooster on the neck of the bottle, which signifies it is an authentic bottle of Chianti wine.

 For wine tasting, you can visit the Falorni Enoteca which offers a plethora of Tuscan wines for you to sample and buy.

 Montepulciano-Amazing Red Wine Town